iter8-tools/docs/docs/user-guide/tasks/custommetrics.md

     * The specific HTTP query to be used, in particular, the HTTP query parameters and body (if any).
     * The logic for parsing the query response and retrieving the metric value.

-The above information is encapsulated by `ProviderSpec`, a data structure which Iter8 associates with each provider in this task.
+The above information is encapsulated by `ProviderSpec`, a data structure which Iter8 associates with each provider, and `Metric`, a data structure which Iter8 associates with each metric provided by a provider.

 ???+ tip "Golang type definitions for ProviderSpec and Metric"
     ```go linenums="1"